Alice Perry: Career

 Following her 1906 graduation Alice was offered a senior postgraduate scholarship but owing to her father's death the following month, she did not take up this position.
 In December 1906 she succeeded her father temporarily as county surveyor for Galway County Council.
 She remained in this position for five or six months until a permanent appointment was made.
 She was an unsuccessful candidate for the permanent position and for a similar opportunity to be a surveyor in Galway East.
 She remains the only woman to have been a county surveyor (county engineer) in Ireland.

 In 1908 she moved to London with her sisters, where she worked as a factory inspector for the Home Office.
 From there she moved to Glasgow, at which point she converted from Presbyterianism to Christian Science in 1915.
-She met and married John (Bob) Shaw on 30 September 1916.
+She met and married John Shaw on 30 September 1916.
 Shaw was a soldier who died in 1917 on the Western Front.

 Later life and death

 Perry retired from her inspector's position in 1921 and became interested in poetry, first publishing in 1922.
-In 1923 she moved to Boston, the headquarters of Christian Science.
+In 1923 she moved to Boston, US, the headquarters of Christian Science.
 Until her death in 1969, Perry worked within the Christian Science movement as a poetry editor and practitioner, publishing seven books of poetry.